Widespread Confusion, Unanswered Calls Reported as Parents Try to Find Separated Children

-Not long after President Donald Trump signed an executive order to stop separating children from parents illegally crossing the border, cautious relief has turned into widespread confusion.
+Immigration attorneys say not much has changed for their clients being held in detention centers, despite President Donald Trump signing an executive order to stop separating children from parents illegally crossing the border.

+Jodi Goodwin, a lawyer from Garlingen, Texas, told CNN on Friday that all 25 of her adult clients have children, but only two have been able to contact them by phone.
+However, those parents still don't know their children's location, she said.

+"I've had clients that have been detained for two and a half weeks and they still don't know where their children are," she said.

 Distraught parents are searching for their children separated from them weeks ago, some as young as 9 months old.
 Some parents are trying to track them down from immigration detention, where resources and phone calls are limited.